Rap supergroup Mt. Westmore announce new track 'Big Subwoofer'

 Mt.
 Westmore, the rap supergroup made up of Snoop Dogg, Ice Cube, Too $hort and E-40, look set to release a new track tomorrow (October 20).

 The four rappers launched the collaborative project in March and were due to release their debut album the following month, though this did not materialise.
-Ice Cube said in July that the group had “figured it out” and were “getting cocked and loaded”.
+Ice Cube said in July, however, that the group had “figured it out” and were “getting cocked and loaded”.

 “We getting our visuals together because when we hit, we want to keep rolling,” he explained.